PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 additionally rescales its public inputs (square-root scaling, an incoherent-conversion factor, and cycles-to-radians), so builder inputs are not directly interchangeable with these parameters.

+Every residual is readable from `dem.idle_noise_residuals` as a dictionary containing `location_index`, the concrete `detectors`/`dem_outputs`/ `tracked_paulis` signature, and `magnitude`.
+The magnitude is the unavoidable both-fire excess on that signature and the equal deficit on the identity outcome.
+Audited Guppy builds also copy this list to `dem_build.audit["idle_noise_residuals"]`.
+An empty list certifies that all idle signature conversions were exact.

 The per-axis `p_idle_{x,y,z}_linear_rate`,
 `p_idle_{x,y,z}_quadratic_rate`, and